 “The Nursery is fantastic.
 I have absolute trust in their ability to give my child everything she needs, and they look after me too!” – Parent

-The Nursery has been beautifully designed to accommodate all the needs of the babies and children, with a new extension in 2007 adding to the excellent facilities.
+The Nursery has been beautifully designed to accommodate all the needs of the babies and children, with an extension in 2007 adding to the excellent facilities.
 The whole day is structured to provide times of physical activity, creativity, intellectual stimulation and rest.
 There are separate areas for sleeping, resting, playing and eating and each age group has its own designated room.

 The Baby Department is located in quiet rooms upstairs and the babies are separated from the older children for most of the day.
 To increase each child’s sense of security and emotional stability the same nursery nurses work permanently in the baby unit.